 - First, preheat your oven to 375°F and lightly grease a 9x9 baking dish with coconut oil or vegan butter.
 When the oven is ready, toast the chopped pecans on a baking sheet for 3-4 minutes (careful not to burn them).

-- In the meantime, mix 2 tbsp of ground flaxseed with 6 tbsp of water in a small bowl.
+- In the meantime, mix 2 tablespoon of ground flaxseed with 6 tablespoon of water in a small bowl.
 Set aside.
 Then, in a large mixing bowl, whisk together rolled oats, baking powder, cinnamon, salt, and sugar.

 - In a third bowl, melt vegan butter or coconut oil, and add this along with the soy milk, flaxseed mixture, mashed banana, toasted pecans, and vanilla.
 Stir until combined.